zzl0/homebrew-core/CONTRIBUTING.md

 ### To contribute a fix to the `foo` formula

-If you are already well versed in the use of `git`, then you can find the local copy of the `homebrew-core` repository in this directory:
+If you are already well-versed in the use of `git`, then you can work with the local copy of the `homebrew-core` repository as you are used to.
+You may need to run `brew tap homebrew/core` to clone it, if you haven't done so already; the repository will then be located in the directory `$(brew --repository homebrew/core)`.
-`$(brew --repository homebrew/core)`.
-Modify the formula there using `brew edit foo` leaving the section `bottle do ... end` unchanged, and prepare a pull request as you usually do.
+Modify the formula there using `brew edit foo`, leaving the section `bottle do ... end` unchanged, and prepare a pull request as you usually do.
 Before submitting your pull request, be sure to test it with these commands: